cheshyre/Font-Keyword-Manager/README.md

 python fkm.py list -k
 ```

-If you would like to reset it completely, you just need to delete the .data file.
+If you would like to reset it completely, you just need to delete the data.json file.

 Linux and OSX:
 ```
-~/.font_keyword_manager/font_manager.data
+~/.font_keyword_manager/data.json
 ```
 Windows:
 ```
-%appdata%\.font_keyword_manager\font_manager.data
+%appdata%\.font_keyword_manager\data.json
 ```

 ## Feedback/Bug Reporting